Fri 10 Sep 2021

 On-demand: featuring presentation and speaker Q&A: supported by Abbott and developed for NHS professionals this crucial webinar is designed to challenge and develop your existing skills for identifying data patterns and supporting your patients.

+Please note, this event is designed for use by NHS Healthcare Professionals only.
 If you would like to access this webinar, please email bookings@sbk-healthcare.co.uk and we will send you the link to view.

 On-demand